What Is it?

-This section provides information on the SF for ECCE, including why quality ECCE is important, and opportunities for individuals who are interested in joining, or currently in the sector.
+This section provides information on the SFw for ECCE, including why quality ECCE is important, and opportunities for individuals who are interested in joining, or currently in the sector.

-Click here to download the Guide on Occupation and Skills for the SF for ECCE.
+Click here to download the Guide on Occupation and Skills for the SFw for ECCE.

 (ii) Career Pathways

 The Career Pathways show how the occupations in the SF for ECCE are structured progressively and laterally.

 The Skills Map details the skills for each of the ECCE occupations, aligned to the three tracks (Educarer, Teacher and Leader).
 It provides information such as occupation descriptions and skills.

 Click here to download the ECCE Occupation Descriptions.

 (a) View the Tracks under the SFw for ECCE

 Click on the tracks listed below to download the Skills Map for each track.